Did you just start your affiliate marketing career and got confused with some of these abbreviations for performance marketing and ad pricing models?

 CPM – Cost Per Mille

-Some funky Latin word (Mille) thrown around inside this one, just because.
+Some funky Latin word (Mille) was thrown around inside this one, just because.
 Mille is latin for a thousand or 1,000.
 So CPM stands for Cost Per Mille or Cost per 1,000 views / impressions.

 The most popular ad types using CPM pricing model are banners, native ads and recently push ads as well.